GeoTecINIT/stability-csi-har/README.md

 ### Reproduce the analysis
 Open the desired Jupyter Notebook (*.ipynb) file.
 The notebook contains the code used for the analysis and its outputs.
 You can execute the code to reproduce the obtained results presented in the paper.

+> [!NOTE]
-> **Note**: when executing code with a component of randomness (i.e., ML models training), the obtained results could be slightly different than the reported ones.
+> When executing code with a component of randomness (i.e., ML models training), the obtained results could be slightly different than the reported ones.
 Notwithstanding, the conclusions should be similar as the reported ones.

 ## Repository structure